No-Skids-Alliance/NSA/docs/source/content/glossary.rst

 .. index:: !penetration tester

+Remote-Access Trojan / RAT
+  A malware program used by intruders to remotely control target systems.

+.. index:: !Remote-Access Trojan (RAT)

 report
-  In the context of a penetration test, the report is a written document containing vulnerabilities, exploits, mitigations and advice, provided by the penetration tester to the client.
+  In the context of a penetration test, a written document containing vulnerabilities, exploits, mitigation and advice, created by the penetration tester for the client.

 .. index:: !report